-Under level 5 restrictions our courses will be all online, otherwise our courses will be running as normal and we also have Online class options by zoom available.
-For all our programmes we have enhanced safety and cleaning protocols to ensure we follow all guideline surrounding Covid 19.
+Our courses are running as normal online.
+For all our programmes we have enhanced safety and cleaning protocols to ensure we follow all guidelines surrounding Covid-19.
+All our classrooms are fitted with CO2 monitors.
 We also practice social distancing at our premises and require all staff and students to wear face masks.
 Hand sanitising stations are available throughout the school.
 We will continue to update our policies and ensure a safe and enjoyable educational experience for everyone.

 By strictly following guidelines from the Irish Government and by keeping up to date with the latest advise from the Health Service Executive (HSE), we have put measures in place that will make it possible for a safe return to school.
-The measures we have in place are as follows 1.
+A key measure is CO2 monitors in each classroom to ensure adequate ventilation at all times.
+Other measures we have in place are as follows 1.
 The wearing of masks in the school building at all times is mandatory.
-2. Ensuring good hand hygiene / frequent Hand sanitising There are 3 hand sanitizer stations within the school in the following locations; • At the front door • At reception • At the back of the building beside th fire exit.
+2. Ensuring good hand hygiene / frequent Hand sanitising There are 3 hand sanitizer stations within the school in the following locations; • At the front door • At reception • At the back of the building beside the fire exit.
 3. Physical distancing Currently the school is operating with less than 30% occupancy.
 This makes keeping a safe social distance easier along with the following measures: • We have reduced our capacity to allow at least a metre distance between students in each class • Class grouping or ‘pods’ to limit the contact and sharing of common facilities • Staggered start/finish/break times • One-way systems throughout the school • Each class will have one teacher to reduce the risk of contamination from one class to another 4.
 Cleaning and disinfection • Cleaning plans have been implemented to enable better protection against COVID-19 including thorough daily cleaning • Disinfection of potentially contaminated surfaces regularly throughout the day. • Students are responsible for cleaning personal items that have been brought to the school such as mobile phone and should avoid leaning them down on communal surfaces.
 5. Signage There will be signage throughout the school to remind people to keep a social distance and to follow the measures in place to prevent the risk of infection.

 You can call or email the office on 01 8453744 or firstname.lastname@example.org.